OpenBB-finance/OpenBB/website/content/sdk/faqs/data_sources.md

 ---
 title: Data and Sources
 sidebar_position: 4
-description: Data Sources and Providers.
+description: Information about data sources and providers offered through the OpenBB SDK.
 keywords:
   [
     installation,